nicheaney/CoastSnap_Python_Jupyter_Notebooks/README.md

 Additional set up for MATLAB notebooks:
 - To use MATLAB in Jupyter Notebook, Jupyter-MATLAB must be installed using steps described here: https://am111.readthedocs.io/en/latest/jmatlab_install.html

-- At the top of each notebook, change the directory in the addpath() function to match the location of the file 'MATLAB Notebooks' on you machine.
+- After downloading the files in this repository, in the first code cell of each notebook, change the directory in the addpath() function to match the location of the file 'MATLAB Notebooks' on you machine.

+You should be good to go now!